Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/AddClusteringFeatureReductionToAPointFeatureLayer/README.md

 6. Define the `MinSymbolSize` and `MaxSymbolSize` for the feature reduction.
 If these are not defined they default to 12 and 70 respectively.
 7. Add the `ClusteringFeatureReduction` to the `FeatureLayer`.
 8. Create a `LabelDefinition` with a `SimpleLabelExpression` and `TextSymbol` to define the cluster label.
-9. Configure a `GeoViewTapped` event handler on the `MapView` to display feature cluster information in a `PopupViewer`.
+9. Configure a `GeoViewTapped` event handler on the `MapView` to display feature cluster information in a `Label`.

 ## Relevant API